 Are you trying to decide between redwood vs cedar?
 People often ask us about our choice of wood for our woodworking projects.
 For this one, we chose not to pick a favorite.
-Both cedar and redwood are widely used for woodworking.
-Both are also considered “cedar” when they are being used in the lumber industry.
+Both cedar and redwood are widely used for woodworking, and both are also considered “cedar” when used in the lumber industry.
 But, where redwood gets its name, cedar gets its name.
 And where cedar is found, redwood is rarely seen.

 Redwood vs Cedar: Appearance

 Both Redwood and Cedar make beautiful products and are stainable.
 The difference lies in colors, and that results in the user choosing one product over the other.
 When you combine red cedar wood with a different color, you get a yellowish color.

 Redwood produces a red color.
 When it comes to staining and tinting both products, wood cedar is budget-friendly and creates a lighter natural color.
 More time without maintaining both products results in a silver-gray color on the materials.

 Different projects and budgets attract grains.
 You have any grain regardless of the material.
 Redwood comes with fewer knots due to the old trees it is harvested from, and that is why it comes in clear wood grades.

 It is smoother than cedarwood.
 Cedar has aesthetics that make it beautiful.
 The straight grain pattern and a pleasing scent make it attractive, and these qualities make it resistant to moisture and microorganisms.

 The materials are for structural and decorative building projects on fencing and outdoor structures such as patios.
 Hardness determines the life of your wood material, and redwood is harder than cedar material, and it consists of naturally occurring chemicals.